 This is the most frustrating of all reasons for claim denial.
 Insurance companies can sometimes lose your claim.
 If the claim doesn’t eventually make it into their system before the expiration deadline, they will deny it — even though it was their fault.

-Routine services are generally not questioned as to whether or not they were necessary.
-However, the insurance company will usually require you to show a medical need for your patient to see a specialist or have surgeries.
+Necessity is largely assumed for many routine services.
+However, insurance companies frequently expect a demonstration of medical need for treatment by a specialist and for many office procedures and surgeries.
 Most health plans base medical necessity on their own list of criteria, and if the claim is deemed not unnecessary, the claim will be denied unless you can prove otherwise.

-Many insurance plans have a pre-existing condition exclusion clause.
-If they discover a claim has been submitted for treatment of a condition that existed before the insurance policy began, they will reject the claim.
-They might even deny a claim for a separate, new illness, if any other kind of pre-existing condition was not initially disclosed.
+Long story short: Some insurance plans retain a pre-existing condition exclusion clause.
+If they discover a claim has been submitted for treatment of a condition that existed before the Affordable Care Act mandate, they will reject the claim.
+They might even deny a claim for a separate, new illness if any other kind of pre-existing condition was not initially disclosed.
 This is usually because the insurance company would not have offered coverage in the first place if the patient had disclosed the pre-existing condition in the beginning.

 An insurance company may deny a claim because the coding was incorrect or inadequate.
 This can be resolved by resubmitting the claim with corrected coding.